jeff1evesque/rancher-demonstration/README.md

 ## Deployment

-The `kubectl` command can be executed on the rancher-server via the web-browser, or directly within the container `docker exec -it rancher-server /bin/bash`.
+The `kubectl` command can be executed on the rancher-server via the web-browser, or directly within the container:

 ```bash
 [root@rancher-server vagrant]# docker ps -a